hypo69/hypo/docs/gemini/out/en/explainer/src/webdriver/chrome/extentions/test_extention/borderify.md

 **Relationship to other project parts:**

-This code snippet is likely part of a test or demonstration within a larger project.
+This code snippet is likely part of a test or demonStartion within a larger project.
 It does not directly interact with any specific project structure or modules, but would likely work within a context where a web page's appearance is to be customized and possibly tested for correct rendering.